 - Once decided to join ESC, you can count on SIW as an organisation to be your guarantor.

 When you find a project that fits you and you have established positive contact with the organisation, we will proceed with requesting the Erasmus+ subsidy.
-We make sure that the subsidy is requested before the deadline (upcoming deadline is ).
+We make sure that the subsidy is requested before the deadline.
 Therefore, you need to find the project and be in contact with the organisation one month before this deadline.

 Roughly two months after requesting the subsidy we will receive an update.
 Usually we receive a positive response and you can start packing!
 Before your departure, you will need to follow training in The Netherlands to prepare you for the entire adventure.
 This training is organised by NJI.
 Assigned by two ministries, NJI is the National Representative of the Erasmus+.